 | |

-Diet Coke is one of the most popular sodas, and there’s a lot of confusion about whether it’s actually healthier than regular Coke due to the lack of sugar.
-Most consumers don’t consider Diet Coke to be healthy, but many wonder if it’s actually bad for you.
+Diet Coke is one of the most popular sodas, and consumers are often curious about whether it’s a better option than regular Coke due to the lack of sugar.
+Most people don’t consider Diet Coke to be healthy, but many wonder if it’s actually bad for you.

 Does Diet Coke contain ingredients proven in medical studies to be bad for you?
 Is it a healthier or less healthy option than regular Coke?
 How does it compare to other soda brands?
 And can too much of it negatively affect the brain?